Daremonic/payswitch-docs/learn-more/sdk-reference/node.md

 ---
-description: Node to access the Hyperswitch API
+description: Node to access the PaySwitcher API
 ---

 # Node